Skip to main content

 Once aibox.toml and .devcontainer/ are in place:

-aibox start # Start and attach
+aibox up # Start and attach

 The workflow is identical to a new project from this point forward.